Mingrui-Yu/DLO_planning_2/README.md

    You can change the scene id (task id) in the python script.

-### Structions of the evalution data of the simualted Task 1, 2, 3, 4
+### Struction of the evalution data of the simualted Tasks

 - `data/sim/scene_<id>/`: